 Seeing the project through to completion also brought a sense of pride and ownership that students may not otherwise feel through traditional classroom lessons, Pfaff said.
 The teenagers at YCC often experience instability and frequent changes, both in their personal and academic lives.

-“These students don’t typically get to be a part of something all the way through and see it finished,” Michelle said.
+“These students don’t typically get to be a part of something all the way through and see it finished,” Pfaff said.
 “It’s really meaningful to them to be able to realize ‘I had this idea, people let me work on this idea and now I can see that this idea actually made a difference.’”

 For a tenth-grade student, the project also helped him gain tangible skills he plans to carry into a career in construction.